 - 1. Level 1 is the baseline management arrangements for the Fishery and applies unless the requirements are met at another level. - 2.
-Level 2 is applied if recent representative length frequency data is available in sufficient quantity to provide insight into stock structure. - 3.
+Level 2 is applied if recent representative length frequency data is available in sufficient quantity, and can be verified, to provide insight into stock structure. - 3.
 Level 3 can be applied if representative length-frequency data is available for three or more years, and a suitable model-based stock assessment has been conducted.